'Solo: A Star Wars Story' Gets China Release Date

 Han Solo has charted his course for China.

 Disney and Lucasfilm's hotly anticipated Solo: A Star Wars Story has locked down its release date in the world's second-largest box-office territory.
-The stand-alone Star Wars film will descend upon the Middle Kingdom on May 25, the same day it unfurls across North America, several sources in Beijing with knowledge of the local distribution plans told THR on Thursday.
+The stand-alone Star Wars film will descend upon the Middle Kingdom on May 25, the same day it unfurls across North America, several sources in Beijing with knowledge of the local distribution plans told The Hollywood Reporter on Thursday.

 A spokesperson for Disney in Shanghai said the studio had not yet received official confirmation of Solo's release date.